JulianNicholls/Typescript-Developers-Guide/README.md

 * I chose to make the `Summary` static function return a console wins analysis.

+* My json-server is running on port 3100, since I often have something else running on port 3000.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time,